mustafaer/twitter-default-following-tab/README.md

 ## 🔒 Privacy Policy

 This extension is privacy-first by design.
-We collect **zero data** about you or your usage.
+We collect **minimal data** - only your tab preference.

-**Key Privacy Features:**
+**What We Store:**
+- ✅ Your tab preference (one simple setting: e.g., "1" for Following tab)
+- ✅ Stored locally in Chrome sync storage
-- ✅ No data collection whatsoever
+- ✅ Approximately 20 bytes of data
+- ✅ Format: `{"defaultTab": "1"}`

+**What We DON'T Collect:**
+- ❌ No personal information
+- ❌ No browsing history or analytics
-- ✅ No analytics or tracking
+- ❌ No tracking of any kind
-- ✅ No external server communication
+- ❌ No external server communication
-- ✅ Works entirely locally in your browser
-- ✅ Open source - verify the code yourself
+- ❌ No tweets, messages, or profile data

+**Permissions (v2.0.0):**
+- `storage` - To save your tab preference locally
+- `scripting` - To detect available tabs and extract names
+- `activeTab` - To read current page when you open settings
+- Host permissions for `twitter.com` and `x.com`

 Read our complete [Privacy Policy](PRIVACY_POLICY.md) for full details.